JoeDuncko/JoeDuncko.com/posts/hello-world.md

 This new site is written in Typescript, built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/), and hosted on [Vercel](https://vercel.com/).

+### Why Typescript

 Typescript was an obvious choice since I wanted my resume to live in javascript objects, and I wanted those javascript objects to have an enforced structure.
 The hinting also made it super easy to use the resume data in components.

+### Why Next.js

-Next.js is the most widely used React framework with Server Side Rendering (SSR), which is more or less necessary to get good SEO and use React at the same time, so it was the easiest choice there.
+Next.js is the most widely used React framework with Server Side Rendering (SSR), which is more or less necessary to get good SEO and use React at the same time.

 Because I don't pull in any data dynamically, I also tap into Next.js's Static Generation feature, for an extra speed increase.

 I could have used [Remix](https://remix.run/) if I wanted to be as hip and cool as possible, or [Astro](https://astro.build/) if I wanted to reduce the amount of code that is my responsibility (especially the blog), but I decided to go with the most mature project in the space instead.

 It definitely helped that there's an [official Next.js w/ static generation + Typescript + Tailwind blog example](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript), which I shamelessly used as a base.

 In retrospect, I think I probably should have went with something that managed the blog logic and SEO stuff for me, but that's frustration for future me.

+### Why Tailwind

-Using Tailwind was a bit of a tossup for me.
-I knew that I wanted to build out the website to look very similar to my previous site with minimal work.
-Using a full-fledged React component framework seemed like overkill.
-Tailwind ended up being the perfect amount of flexibility, allowing me to quickly build out components and abstract styles and layout as I went using component composition.
+Using Tailwind was a bit of a risk for me, as I have never used it before.
+I knew that I wanted the website to look very similar to my previous site with minimal work.
+Using a full-fledged React component framework seemed like overkill and would require a lot of de-styling to get the type of look I wanted.

-There's definitely still some work that can be done to make spacing a bit more consistent across this site, but in the mean time I read [this awesome article by the creator of Tailwind on separation of concerns in CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
+[This awesome article by the creator of Tailwind on separation of concerns in CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) was definitely the thing that convinced me to take the plunge.

+Thankfully, Tailwind ended up being the perfect amount of flexibility, allowing me to quickly build out components and abstract styles and layout as I went using component composition.

+### Why Vercel

 This is actually the first site I've hosted on Vercel.
 Typically I use Github Pages and Github Actions, but unfortunately that set up currently forces the developer to place production builds in git somewhere.
 I don't like that, and I hope GitHub fixes that soon.
 Until then, Vercel seems to be an excellent host that takes care of build previews, CI, CD, and production builds automatically.